28ips96/job-feed-dashboard/README.md

 ## What It Does

 - Scrapes 300+ companies across Greenhouse, Lever, Ashby, SmartRecruiters, and Workday
-- Filters for PM, TPM, AI/ML PM, Strategy & Ops, FP&A, and Consulting roles
+- Filters for PM and TPM roles
 - Scores each job 0-100 against keyword clusters (+ 🎓 +15 MBA/Master's bonus)
 - Kanban pipeline for application tracking
 - LinkedIn networking links + outreach CRM